jessica-iacovozzi/PetMedTracker/docs/environment-variables.md

 3. **Rotate keys regularly** - Especially production keys
 4. **Limit key permissions** - Use least-privilege principle
 5. **Monitor key usage** - Set up alerts for unusual activity
+6. **Separate environments** - Never use production keys in staging/development

 ## Debugging

 ### Check Current Configuration
-Visit `/api/config` in your browser to see the current environment and configuration (sensitive values are hidden in production).
+Visit `/api/health` in your browser to see the current environment and configuration status (sensitive values are hidden in production).

 ### Common Issues

 1. **"Missing required environment variable"**
-   - Check that the variable is set with the correct prefix
+   - Check that the variable is set with the correct prefix for your environment
    - Verify the environment detection is working correctly
+   - Ensure the variable name matches exactly (case-sensitive)

 2. **Wrong environment detected**
    - Check `VERCEL_ENV` and `NODE_ENV` values
-   - Use `/api/config` endpoint to debug
+   - Use `/api/health` endpoint to debug environment detection
+   - Verify Vercel environment settings

 3. **Supabase connection fails**
    - Verify URL and keys are correct for the environment
    - Check that the Supabase project is accessible
+   - Ensure RLS policies allow the operations

+4. **Stripe integration issues**
+   - Verify you're using test keys for staging and live keys for production
+   - Check webhook endpoints are configured correctly
+   - Ensure webhook secrets match

 ## CI/CD Integration

 The CI/CD pipeline automatically uses the correct environment variables:

-- **PR builds**: Use staging variables
+- **PR builds**: Use staging variables (VERCEL_ENV=preview)
 - **Main branch**: Deploy to staging with staging variables
 - **Production**: Deploy with production variables (manual approval required)

-Environment variables are set as GitHub Secrets with appropriate prefixes.
+Environment variables are set as GitHub Secrets and Vercel Environment Variables with appropriate prefixes.

 ## Testing